robtuley/world.rainchasers.com/src/altai.md

 When to go
 ----------

 The best season is July/August.
 It is possible to go slightly earlier or later but not ideal: September will be cold; late May/June is still in the high water season so it will be very wet and many runs will be too high.
-The weather should be reasonably mild but unpredictable: due to the fact that many rivers are rain-fed levels will be unpredictable.
+The weather is mild but unpredictable: many rivers are rain-fed so levels can be unreliable.

 How to get there
 ----------------